-Twelve Common Plants that are used in Healing
+Seven Common Plants that can be used in Healing

-Aloe Vera is a relatively easy to care for succulent plant that can be grown on a warm windowsill or in a greenhouse.
-Aloe vera has long been used in the traditional medicine of many countries to treat burns and other skin conditions such as dry skin, sunburn, eczema and ringworm.
+Aloe Vera is a relatively easy to care for succulent that can be grown on a warm windowsill or in a greenhouse.
+It has long been used in traditional medicine to treat burns and other skin conditions such as dry skin, sunburn, eczema and ringworm.
+Aloe vera can be used to heal inflammation and in helping to soothe arthritic pain.

-Aloe vera can also be taken as a juice.
-This is believed to have many benefits to the digestive system that include alleviating constipation and reducing any inflammation of the digestive tract such as that seen in Crohn’s disease.
+Aloe vera is believed to have many benefits to the digestive system that include alleviating constipation and reducing inflammation of the digestive tract such as that seen in Crohn’s disease.
+To be used for this purpose it can be consumed as a juice or added to smoothies.

 Dandelion leaves contain potassium, magnesium, niacin, calcium, phosphorus, iron, sulphur, zinc and vitamins A, B1, B2, B6, B12, C and E. Young leaves can be eaten in salads, stir fries and sandwiches as you would with other leaves.
 A tea, which stimulates the body to eliminate waste and toxins, can be made using either dandelion leaves or root.